GPTStonks/chatbot/README.md

 A fully customizable, open-source chatbot solution powered by the latest features of Next.js, TypeScript, and React.
 Designed for seamless integration with any API, GPTStonks Chatbot stands as a robust platform for developing diverse chatbot applications.

 ---
+## Status

+### Work in Progress

+The `GPTStonks Chatbot` is currently under active development.
+We are working tirelessly to enhance its capabilities, aiming to include a wide range of features that will cater to various use cases and applications.
+Our goal is to make `GPTStonks Chatbot` the go-to solution for developers looking for a highly customizable, efficient, and easy-to-integrate chatbot.

+### Upcoming Features

+- **Improved AI Integration**: Plans are in place to integrate more advanced AI and natural language processing (NLP) capabilities, allowing for more sophisticated and nuanced conversations with users.
+- **Enhanced Customization Options**: We are expanding the customization options available to developers, making it easier to tailor the chatbot's appearance and functionality to fit the specific needs of any application.
+- **Increased Accessibility Features**: Accessibility is a priority, and upcoming releases will focus on making `GPTStonks Chatbot` more accessible to users with disabilities, ensuring a broader range of individuals can interact with the chatbot seamlessly.
+- **Seamless Integration with External Services**: We are working on integrations with popular external services and platforms, enabling developers to leverage the full potential of the chatbot in their applications.
+- **More Comprehensive Documentation**: As new features are added, our documentation will grow to include detailed guides, tutorials, and examples to help developers make the most of the `GPTStonks Chatbot`.

+### Real Examples
+We are currently using this package in a production environment in [GPTStonks](https://gptstonks.net/), our AI financial assistant.
+The chatbot is an integral part of the user experience, allowing users to interact with the AI and receive personalized insights and recommendations.

+---

 # ChatbotWebsocket Package